 Mark Whitehead joined the staff of the Department of Geography and Earth Sciences in 2000 and was awarded a personal chair in 2013.
 His early research focused on the changing forms of urban policy under the New Labour government in the UK.
 His subsequent work has spanned various aspects of political and environmental studies with a particular concern for the changing nature of state power.
 In a recent project, which was funded by the Leverhulme Trust, Mark was involved in developing the first comprehensive account of the rise of psychological forms of government in the UK state.
 This project resulted in the recent publication of the book Changing Behaviours: On the Rise of the Psychological State (Edward Elgar, 2013).
 Mark has just commenced a new research project funded by the UK government's Economic and Social Research Council.
 This project is entitled Negotiating Neuroliberalism and is developing an international comparative study of the rise of psychological power within governments throughout the world.

 The Time-Spaces of Soft Paternalism: states, citizenship, governmentality 2008-2011 (Leverhulme Trust) (co-investigator)

-- Mining Memories (AHRC) (co-investogator)
+Mining Memories (AHRC) (co-investogator)

-Negotiating Neuroliberalism (ESRC-Transforming Social Science) (Primary Investogator)
+Negotiating Neuroliberalism (ESRC-Transforming Social Science) (Primary Investigator)

 Current PhD Students

 Katherine Stewart, William Collier, Greg Edwards, Shaima Alhosani, Siobhan Maderson.